Trafalgar Square, London

-London frequently tops the list of best LGBT destinations and it’s not hard to see why.
+London frequently tops the list of best LGBTQ+ destinations and it’s not hard to see why.
 From the buzzing bars and restaurants of Soho – the city’s gay heartland – to Vauxhall’s infamous party scene and the East End’s hip hangouts, the city offers endless possibilities.
-Explore our guide to gay London for the rundown of the best neighbourhoods, hotels and events in the city.
+Explore our guide to LGBTQ+ London for the rundown of the best neighbourhoods, hotels and events in the city.

 OUT AND ABOUT

-All shades of the rainbow gravitate to Soho, from young, international gay and lesbians enjoying cheap drinks at G-A-Y Bar, to beefier grown-ups at Comptons of Soho, a grand old gay pub that’s been here for almost 30 years.
+Everyone under the rainbow gravitates to Soho, from young, international gay and lesbian travellers and friends enjoying cheap drinks at G-A-Y Bar, to the regular locals at Comptons of Soho, a grand old gay pub that’s been here for almost 30 years.

-Vauxhall in South London is the place to head for testosterone-fuelled gay nightclubs and an after-hours party scene.
-Home of hunky hedonism, Eagle London is known for legendary gay party nights while clubbing mecca XXL is a wild home to bears, polar bears, cubs, otters and other sexy nocturnal creatures.
+Vauxhall in south London is the place to head for testosterone-fuelled gay nightclubs and an after-hours party scene.
+Home of hunky hedonism, Eagle London is known for legendary gay party nights while clubbing mecca XXL is a favourite night spot for many.